swimmingly/yodrew.github.io/_pages/introduction.md

 - better sleep
 - relief from over-stimulation and distress
 - recovery from fatigue and exhaustion
-- healing from psychic trauma and illness
+- healing from major psychic trauma and illness
-- an end to metaphysical suffering itself
+- ending metaphysical suffering itself

 How?
-By _hygienic darkroom retreating:_ deep psychic rest in total physical darkness.
-It is a rational method of switching off the world, with its noise and demands, and taking refuge in one's essential self, allowing it to heal itself by itself.
+By _hygienic darkroom retreating:_ profound psychic rest in total physical darkness.
+It is a rational method of switching off the world, with its noise and demands, and taking refuge in one's essential self, supporting it in healing itself by itself.
 This book is a complete manual for understanding and doing it.

 #### basics